vishalrjagan/DifferentialPrivacy/README.md

 - Inputs: input programs.
 - Scripts: scripts for running the tool and generating data from the paper.
-- makefile: several parameters need to be specified, depending on program type.
+- `makefile`: several parameters need to be specified, depending on program type.
-- master.cpp: Code to process input programs and generate Mathematica scripts.
+- `master.cpp`: Code to process input programs and generate Mathematica scripts.
-- ocaml/util.ml: code for generating I/O tables.
+- `ocaml/util.ml`: code for generating I/O tables.

 # High-level workflow